jaideepr97/OpenShift-guides/Buildpacks-build-on-OpenShift.md

 ```shell
 oc create secret generic regcred --from-file=.dockerconfigjson=<path/to/config.json>  --type=kubernetes.io/dockerconfigjson
 ```
+Once your secret is created, run:
 - ```kubectl apply -f build.yaml ```
 - ```kubectl apply -f buildRun.yaml```

+At the end of this, you should be able to see your build pod executing on the cluster.
+After the builder pod has reached completed state, you should be seeing your created image pushed to the registry you specified earlier

 **build.yaml**:
 ```